Finding Private Health Insurance With Pre-Existing Conditions

 Purchasing Private Insurance

 If you are not covered by your workplace and do not wish to use the public healthcare marketplace, you will need to purchase individual insurance from a private marketplace.
-There is no need to worry about finding an insurance plan that will cover your pre-existing condition as insurers cannot discriminate or limit coverage because of it.
+There is no need to worry about finding an insurance plan that will cover your pre-existing conditions as insurers cannot discriminate or limit coverage because of it.
 However, there are still a few factors that you should take into consideration when choosing your plan.

 In a private health insurance marketplace you can: